Sun Safety

 Why Should You Protect Your Skin from the Sun this Summer?

 • During the summer months, chances are you will be spending more time outdoors.
-In order to protect your skin from sun damage, Fox Chase Cancer Center specialists advise you to become familiar with the early signs of skin cancer.
+In order to protect your skin from sun damage, Fox Chase Cancer Center specialists advise you to become familiar with the early signs of skin cancer

 According to the American Cancer Society (ACS), skin cancer is by far the most common cancer in the U.S. There are three main types of skin cancer.
-Basal cell and squamous cell skin cancers are most common and develop on sun-exposed areas of the skin such as the face, ears, neck, lips and the backs of hands.
+Basal cell and squamous cell skin cancers are the most common.
+They tend to develop on sun-exposed areas of the skin such as the face, ears, neck, lips and the backs of hands.
 They are much less likely than melanomas to spread to other parts of the body and become life- threatening.
-Melanoma is much more dangerous and can occur anywhere on the body, even in places not normally exposed to the sun.
-The ACS reports that melanoma causes most skin cancer deaths, accounting for more than 10,000 of the more than 13,650 skin cancer deaths each year.

-Signs of Skin Cancer
+Signs of skin cancer

 • Any change on your skin, especially in the size or color of a mole, growth or spot, or a new growth (even if it has no color).